arvigeus/AZ-204/Topics/API Management.md

 - **Managed** gateways are default components deployed in Azure for each API Management instance.
 They handle all API traffic, regardless of where the APIs are hosted.
 - **Self-hosted** gateways are optional, containerized versions of managed gateways.
 They are suited for hybrid and multicloud environments, allowing management of on-premises APIs and APIs across multiple clouds from a single Azure API Management service.

-## Developers

-Developers are user accounts in an API Management service.
-They can be created by admins, invited, or sign up via the Developer portal.
-They belong to one or more groups and can subscribe to products visible to these groups.

 ## [Policies overview](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-policies)